Skip to main content

 The command takes these parameters:

-• YOUR_ADDRESS: The address or Octez client alias of your baker account
+• The address or Octez client alias of your baker account

-• CONTRACT_ADDRESS: The address of the Sequencer Committee governance contract
+• The address of the sequencer governance contract

-• SMART_ROLLUP_ADDRESS: The address of the Etherlink Smart Rollup, which you can get from block explorers or from etherlink.com; the command must include the double quotes
+• The address of the Etherlink Smart Rollup; the parameter must include the double quotes